Delays and Closings

 Other options include district email alerts and postings on our website.

-The Skylert phone system will not call anyone prior to 5:30 a.m.
+The District will endeavor not to call anyone prior to 5:30 a.m.

 The process to delay or close because of inclement weather begins at 4 a.m.
 The District Transportation Department works closely with the Monroeville Public Works Department, STA Bus Company, and the Monroeville/Pitcairn Police Departments to determine the condition of the roads.
 Weather forecasts are also monitored during the day and evening to help determine future weather patterns and weather alerts that will impact commutes.
 The District relies upon the expert opinion of its municipal and transportation partners to determine if the roadways in Monroeville and Pitcairn are safe for buses and cars to travel upon.

-The District will not enact the Skylert call system any later than 10:30 p.m.
+The District will endeavor to not call any later than 10:30 p.m.

 All Gateway schools will add two hours to their normal start time.
 Dismissal will occur at the normal time.